fodninetyfive/fodninetyfive.github.io/about.md

 every task deserves thoughtful execution. **i take pride in the odds and ends**, ensuring that the necessary steps are taken to ensure the output stands the test of time. i trust my instincts. i have a knack for foresight enriched by anxiety and overthinking. my ability to think through outcomes and plan for workarounds is a force to be reckoned with. **creative problem solving is my favorite thing in the world**.

-i wish the em dash (—) had a dedicated keyboard button.
+i will forever be inconsistent about en and em dash usage. why do they not have dedicated keyboard buttons?
 <br>

 ***